Hilton Head Island’s Great White Shark Whisperer has been watching Shark Week since its premiere in 1988, when he was in middle school.

 Michalove said just seeing one in South Carolina is “like finding a needle in a field of haystacks.”

 “They’re just not concentrated to one area like they are in other parts of the world,” Michalove said.
 “They’re spread out.
 Occasionally, we get lucky and get multiple in one day, like that one day we caught lightning in a bottle and hooked 7, but then we’ll go out for a month and not even see one.”

-Michalove was fortunate to catch the eye of Shark Week film crews when they visited Hilton Head this winter.
+Michalove was fortunate to catch a lucky break when Shark Week film crews visited Hilton Head this winter.